 - Support integrated thinking, decision-making and actions that focus on the creation of value over the short, medium and long term.

 The <IR> Framework and Integrated Thinking Principles are maintained under the auspices of the Value Reporting Foundation, a global nonprofit organization that offers a comprehensive suite of resources designed to help businesses and investors develop a shared understanding of enterprise value—how it is created, preserved, or eroded.

-The resources—including Integrated Thinking Principles, the Integrated Reporting Framework, and SASB Standards—can be used alone or in combination, depending on business needs.
+The resources—including Integrated Thinking Principles, the <IR> Framework, and SASB Standards—can be used alone or in combination, depending on business needs.